rayturner677/django_views_prac/README.md

 -   A path named 'create' at the root (an empty pattern), that dispatches your short link creation view.
--   A path named 'view' at 'view/\<short_code\>/' that dispatches to your short link view view.
+-   A path named 'link' at 'link/\<short_code\>/' that dispatches to your short link show view.
 -   A path named 'goto' at '\<short_code\>/' that dispatches to your short link goto view.